ishwarrimal/electron-with-react/README.md

 Adding script "format": "prettier --write \"src/\*_/_.{js,jsx}\"" `on package.json`.
 Running `npm run format` will format all the files

+### Eslint

+On top of Prettier which takes care of formatting the code for you, we would want to enforce some best coding practices: for example we don't want peple ot use js freatures that are depricated like with or using var for varibale declaration.
+We use ESLint for such rules.

 ---

 Project contains code for implementation of react with electron.